 Since there was only one thing anybody knew about this man was his appearance, Ice didn’t have much to go on.
 Still, he dug in.
 He wasn’t going the easy route to pick a nickname to highlight the mystery guard’s immense size.
 Instead he honed in on the burly sideburns that ran down his jowls.
 To Ice the Non-Denver was now Pork Chop.

-The nickname was perfect.
+The nickname was a perfect fit.
 It became so prevalent, it moved from nightly conversations into the light of day.
 Some of the guys even started greeting him as Pork Chop.

-For a man who started working as a moving statue, in the end he became one of the crowd.
-It only took a simple nickname to bring him out of the shadows.
+For a man who started working as a granite monument, in the end he became part of the crowd.

 Funny, what a nickname can do.